 How do I transfer classes into my program?

 Only graduate-level course work acceptable to the granting institution for Master’s degree programs with grades of A or B can be transferred.
 A maximum of 15 credits from an accredited university may be accepted.
 (Non-admit credits also are limited to 15 credits to bring into a program.)
 Credits are transferred by providing the Graduate Office with official transcripts and a Change of Program Request: Course Substitution Form signed by your advisor.

-Coursework and requirements for a Master’s degree program must be completed within a period of five years.
+Coursework and requirements for a Master’s degree program must be completed within a period of seven years.
 This includes all WOU (residence) credit, all applicable transfer credit and required final evaluation.
-The five-year limit also applies to a thesis, field study, professional project, portfolio, comprehensive exams, and all other exit requirements.
+The seven-year limit also applies to a thesis, field study, professional project, portfolio, comprehensive exams, and all other exit requirements.

 Can I send in my paperwork electronically?

 Forms that require an advisor or other institutional signature need to be printed and delivered to the appropriate office for signing.
 Some forms that only require a student signature can have a typed (electronic) signature as long as the box marked “By typing your name below, you agree that this as valid as your signature” is checked.
 Any of these forms can be e-mailed to the appropriate destination as long as the person emailing the form recognizes the following: When sending sensitive information (e.g. social security number or other personal information) from a wou.edu address to another wou.edu address, the attachment is sent through a secure , encrypted source and should be viewed as protected.
 If, however, you send sensitive information from a non-wou.edu email address, we cannot guarantee the safety of your information and advise against doing this.
 For students who do not feel comfortable using an electronic signature, please fill out the form electronically, print it out, and then sign by hand.

 Does the graduate programs office need my original forms?